emperez/2020-sensor-miniproject/Report.md

 ## Task 0
-#### 1) What is the greeting string issued by the server to the client upon first connecting?
+##### 1) What is the greeting string issued by the server to the client upon first connecting?
-The greeting string issued by the server to the client upon first connecting : ECE Senior Capstone IoT simulator
+The greeting string issued by the server to the client upon first connecting : ECE Senior Capstone IoT simulator on running sp_iotsim.server --> IoT server starting:  localhost port 8765 on running sp_iotsim.client --> ECE Senior Capstone IoT simulator

 ## Task 1
 #### 1) Add Python code to Websockets client that saves the JSON data to a text file as it comes in (message by message)